Tears and tortoises - Chinese TV unveils graft secrets

 Against a backdrop of images of a Buddhist temple and to the sound of monks chanting, the documentary describes Zhou's involvement in "superstition".

-Party officials are not supposed to practice religion and the charge of superstition is often leveled against the corrupt to further blacken their names.
+Party officials are not supposed to practice religion and the charge of superstition is often levelled against the corrupt to further blacken their names.

 Zhou "set his expectations upon protection from supernatural beings and was widely involved in superstitious practices", the narrator says.